A divided Israel marks 2 years since Oct. 7 attack as war in Gaza grinds on and hostages languish

-REIM, Israel — Israelis prepared to mourn the dead Tuesday as the nation marks two years since Hamas' Oct.
-7 attack plunged the region into a devastating war, while Israel and Hamas hold indirect talks in Egypt.
+REIM, Israel — Thousands of people converged on southern Israel on Tuesday to mourn the dead as the nation marked two years since Hamas' Oct.
+7 attack plunged the region into a devastating war, while Israel and Hamas pressed on with indirect peace talks in Egypt.

-The main memorial ceremony is being organized by bereaved families, not the government, reflecting deep divisions over Prime Minister Benjamin Netanyahu's leadership, which many blame for the failure to secure a ceasefire that would free the remaining hostages held by the militant group.
+The main memorial event in Tel Aviv, organized by the bereaved families, was separate from a ceremony that the government will hold on the anniversary next week according to the Hebrew calendar.
+The split reflects deep divisions over Israeli Prime Minister Benjamin Netanyahu's leadership, which many blame for the failure to secure a ceasefire that would free the remaining hostages held by the militants.

 In the Gaza Strip, where Israel's retaliatory offensive has killed tens of thousands of people and razed entire towns and cities, those who can are fleeing another Israeli invasion of Gaza City while others are sheltering in place.
 Many are unable to make the arduous and costly journey south.